 The 2014 commercial razor clam fishery runs from May 1 to July 31, 2014.

 Download the DNR Aquatic Lands Razor Clam Harvest Right of Entry application/agreement form.
 DNR charges a $100 application and use fee to harvesters.(Note: DNR accepts checks, but not cash or debit/credit cards.)

 For questions about the DNR right-of-entry authorization, contact Andrea Hegland at 360-580-7372 or Brad Pruitt at 360-902-1083.

-(Note: DNR can accept cash or checks, but not credit cards.)
+(Note: DNR accepts checks, but not cash or debit/credit cards.)

 Washington State Agencies Involved in the Commercial Razor Clam Fishery